jbochi/gene/README.md

 You only need to define a couple of functions and pass a couple of constants to run your own a genetic algorithm:

-*score: The fitness function for a given DNA *random-solution: A function that returns a random DNA *mutate: A function that mutates a DNA
+* `:score`: The fitness function for a given DNA
+* `:random-solution`: A function that returns a random DNA
+* `:mutate`: A function that mutates a DNA
-*crossover: A function that takes two DNAs and generate a new one *population-size: The population size for any generation *n-generations: The number of generations that will run
+* `:crossover`: A function that takes two DNAs and generate a new one
+* `:population-size`: The population size for any generation
+* `:n-generations`: The number of generations that will run

 We provide two examples: